manansheel1991/Melanoma_Classification_Using_Transfer_Learning/README.md

 # Melanoma Classification using Transfer Learning

-Classification of Skin lesions into 3 types of Skin diseases, including Melanoma, using Transfer Learning on the popular VGG16 Architecture.
+Classification of Skin lesions into 3 types of Skin Cancers, including Melanoma, using Transfer Learning on the popular VGG16 Architecture.
 This project was introduced to me in the Udacity Deep Learning Nanodegree.

 ## Skin Cancer Diagnosis Problem